chirpstack/chirpstack-gateway-bridge/docs/content/install/config.md

 # Gateway meta-data.
 #
-# The meta-data will be added to every stats message sent by the LoRa Gateway
+# The meta-data will be added to every stats message sent by the ChirpStack Gateway
 # Bridge.
 [meta_data]